mstksg/inCode/copy/entries/typed-sm-lc-2.md

 !!!typed-sm-lc/MachineStage5.hs "type data ScanState" "type data Trigger" "data SState" "data STrigger"
 ```

-> TODO: Explain why we need both the promoted type-level states/triggers and
-> the singleton runtime witnesses.
-The types give us static indexing; the
+> TODO: Explain this as the first repair: instead of letting any string be a
+> state or trigger, we make a closed type-level vocabulary.
+The singleton
+> witnesses are the runtime handles we keep around so later backends can still
-> singletons let us render names, inspect the graph, and compile later.
+> render the names.

-### Ambient Environment and Node Payloads
+### State Payloads Are Not All the Same

 The machine reads an ambient environment, but each state owns its own local
 payload: